Balsamic Chicken Thighs With Fig Jam

 Instructions

-The best way to store leftover chicken is in an airtight container in the refrigerator.
+Store leftover chicken in an airtight container in the refrigerator.
 You can reheat the chicken in the microwave, on the stove top, or in the oven.
 (Taste of Home has good directions about how to reheat chicken.)

 Balsamic Chicken Thighs Recipe